How Award Amounts Are Determined

 Once a J.L.
 Bedsole Finalist has reached the award stage, the actual amount of the scholarship must be determined.
 J.L.
 Bedsole Scholarships are “last dollar” scholarships and are awarded only after all other aid/scholarships have been awarded.
 The amount of the J.L.
 Bedsole Scholarship is based on “Unmet Need,” and may be up to $6,000 per year.
 Here’s a step-by-step breakdown of how the process works.

 1. The applicant must apply for admission to his or her college or university of choice and apply for financial aid.
 The form filled out to apply for financial aid is the Free Application for Federal Student Aid or FAFSA.
-This form can be filled out in the spring, or as soon as income taxes have been filed.
+FAFSA is filed in October of the new school year.

 2. The results of the FAFSA are reported to the applicant and the applicant’s college or university.
 The college will receive a Student Aid Report (SAR) that has a figure on it known as the Expected Family Contribution (EFC).
 The EFC helps the college determine the amount of federal and other aid the student may be eligible for.
 In order to be eligible for a J.L.
 Bedsole Scholarship, a student’s EFC cannot exceed $10,000.